 *rehearsals subject to change.
 Check calendar above for the most updated rehearsal schedule

-Our regular weekly rehearsals are on every Sunday (check above calendar for most updated rehearsal schedule) from 6-8:430 pm at St. Paul's Evangelical Church (in Olivette).
+Our regular weekly rehearsals are on every Sunday (check above calendar for most updated rehearsal schedule) from 5-6:00 pm at Memorial Presbyterian Church (near Forest Park).

 We love an audience at our regular rehearsals because it helps us better prepare for stage performances.
 Guest singers are welcome to watch, too, but we strongly encourage you to sing with us on our risers to get a sense for the kind of work we do in rehearsal.